-Visit the Town of 1770 & Agnes Water on the Central Queensland Coast for the ideal getaway and join us on the pink amphibious LARC'S!
+Visit the Town of 1770 and Agnes Water in the Southern Great Barrier Reef region of Queensland for the ideal getaway and join us for a tour on our pink amphibious LARCs!

-As you arrive in the Town of 1770 look to your left and you will see two big pink boats with wheels, behold the LARC's!
+As you arrive in the Town of 1770 look to your left and immediately you will see two big pink boats with wheels…behold the LARCs!

-We invite you to join our friendly tour guides aboard the pink amphibious LARC's for an amazing adventure.
+We invite you to join us aboard the pink amphibious LARC's for an amazing adventure.

 "We always appreciate the feedback and we value your opinion"

 1770 Environmental Tours operates two Lighter Amphibious Resupply Cargo vessels with a capacity of 32 passengers each.
 These fascinating vessels, equally at home on land or sea were originally built for military use, predominantly for transporting troops and equipment in and around coastal areas.

 Every evening from 1868, in vigil unbroken for 118 years a lightkeeper climbed the steps of the Bustard Head lighthouse and lit the lamp, ensuring safe passage for vessels plying Queensland's dangerous rock and reef strewn coast.